 - Sometimes I’ll pretend I’m back in college and go a little dance-crazy.
 If you have mad dance skills (I don’t), you could just dance your way through a few songs and get a great workout, too.
 My actual “dance” moves are quite limited, so I stick with the workout moves.

 As for the time, this really doesn’t take that long.
 Like I said, choose however many songs or minutes you want to workout for and go from there.
-Chances are that if you only choose 2 songs or 6 minutes, you’ll be having so much fun towards the end that you’ll keep on going 🙂
+Chances are that if you make a playlist or dance through a couple songs, you’ll be having enough fun to keep going 🙂

 Here are some other definite pros to this kind of workout: